Affiliate links on Android Authority may earn us a commission. Learn more.

 What is a MAC address on my iPhone, and what is it used for?

 When your iPhone communicates with a Wi-Fi network, it identifies itself using a unique network address called a Media Access Control (MAC) address.
-The problem is that if the device uses the same MAC address across all networks, network operators and observers can more easily connect that MAC address to a particular device.
+The problem is that if the device uses the same MAC address across all networks, network operators and observers can more easily link that MAC address to a particular device.
 This subsequently allows users and devices to be tracked or profiled.

 Due to these privacy and security concerns, your iPhone will use a different MAC address for each Wi-Fi network it connects to.
-Your iPhone will also change the MAC address if you wipe your iPhone or reset all network settings.
+Your iPhone will also change its MAC address if you wipe your iPhone or reset all network settings.

 What is the IMEI number on my iPhone, and what is it used for?